Who are the most famous table tennis players in the world? Find out here…

 The secret of Chinese Table Tennis Dominance

 What is the secret of Chinese dominance in table tennis?
-In China table tennis is a national sport, it is just the way basketball is seen in the United States.
+In China, table tennis is a national sport.
+It is just the way basketball is viewed in the United States.

-Because of the abundance of talented players in China, the Chinese players have to try very hard to be able to qualify for their national team list.
+Because of the abundance of talented players in China, the Chinese players have to try very hard to qualify for their national team list.

 Chinese players, who do not make the national team in China, have to immigrate to other countries.
-This is why Chinese players can be seen playing for countries like the United States, Canada.
-France, Poland, just to mention a few.
+It is why Chinese players can be seen playing for countries like the United States, Canada.
+France, Poland, to mention a few.

-A typical example is Wang Chen a female Chinese player who immigrated to the United States in the year 2000 represented America at the Beijing Olympics in 2008.
+A typical example is Wang Chen, a female Chinese player who immigrated to the United States in 2000 represented America at the Beijing Olympics in 2008.